Graduate School Professional Development Awards (GSPDA)

 - Check with your program admin before applying.
 A few programs (e.g. Chemistry) have specific GSPDA eligibility rules.

-- If you are a previous GSPDA recipient, a CV or listing of your professional development activities is required.
+- If you are a previous GSPDA recipient, a CV listing any/all of your professional development activities is required.
 (Details below.)

 - NOTE: travel to events solely for the purpose of conference attendance, networking, job interviews, or service learning is ineligible.